 Marshall was 13 then, dressed in Levis and a tight white t-shirt.
 Judged from the airy heights of Maple Ridge, he looked like a straight-up hood to me.
 Six decades later he would say to me, “I was born on the wrong side of the tracks.
 South of 31st.”

 He pulled a half-full pack of cigarettes and a lighter from his jeans.
 He lighted two cigarettes at once and handed one to me.
 I looked at him for a moment to see what to do.
 He was smoking like a movie star.
+If you’re interested in e cigarettes, view the products here at migvapor.com to see vaporizer kits, attachments and accesories.
 I took a puff, coughed, and was dizzy.
 But elated.
 I’m smoking with Marshall.

 “Let me show you something, Cuz,” he said.
 He took the pack of cigarettes and rolled them up in his left t-shirt sleeve.